agentience/ts-pkg-distro/src/markdown/08-Publishing-to-npm.md

 ## Publishing Process

+### Preferred Method: GitHub Workflows

+For projects using Git with a GitHub repository, the recommended approach is to publish through GitHub Actions workflows rather than direct npm publishing.
+This provides several advantages:

+- Automated, consistent publishing process
+- No need to handle npm authentication locally
+- Version control integration
+- Audit trail of all published versions
+- Ability to trigger releases through GitHub's UI

+If your project has a GitHub repository, follow these steps:

+1. Ensure your project has a GitHub workflow file at `.github/workflows/publish.yml`
+2. Set up the required npm token as a GitHub secret
+3. Create a GitHub release to trigger the workflow

+Detailed instructions are provided in the [CI/CD Integration](#cicd-integration) section below.

+### Alternative: Manual Publishing

+If you prefer or need to publish manually, follow these steps:

-### 1. Final Checks
+#### 1. Final Checks

-Before publishing, the script performs several checks:
+Before publishing, perform several checks:

-- Verifies you're logged in to npm
+- Verify you're logged in to npm
-- Checks for README.md and LICENSE files
+- Check for README.md and LICENSE files
-- Runs tests if available
+- Run tests if available
-- Checks package size and TypeScript declarations
+- Check package size and TypeScript declarations

-### 2. Publishing
+#### 2. Publishing

 The publishing command depends on whether your package is scoped:

 - For regular packages: `npm publish`
 - For scoped packages (e.g., @yourscope/package-name): `npm publish --access public`

-### 3. Post-Publishing
+#### 3. Post-Publishing

 After publishing, you can:

 - Add an npm version badge to your README
-- Set up CI/CD for automated publishing
 - Share your package with the community

 ## Manual Publishing (if needed)